Valdarix/valdarix.github.io/docs/startingout.md

 Your **inventory** (or "pockets") is one of the most important tools you have in the city.
 You can access it by pressing **Tab**.
 Many items in your inventory can be used by right-clicking them and selecting **Use**.
 The inventory system extends beyond your character—it’s also used for things like car trunks, glove boxes, and private stashes.

+All players will start with $5000 in cash and $15000 in the bank.

+> Note: Cash is an item in Just RP!
+It is important to keep only the cash you need in your pockets or risk losing it in a robbery.

 ## Tracking Your Vitals

 At the bottom left of your screen, you’ll notice several icons representing your **vitals**.
 Keeping an eye on these is crucial to your survival.
 Each vital has a different icon and can be managed in specific ways: